Pongamia: Distribution and habitat

-Distribution

-M. pinnata is broadly distributed across India, Asia, Africa, northern Australia and the Pacific and Caribbean Islands and has been cultivated and transported since the 19th century or earlier.
+P. pinnata is now broadly distributed across India, Asia, Africa, northern Australia, and the Pacific and Caribbean Islands and it has been cultivated and transported since the nineteenth century or earlier.
 As a result, some literature declares M. pinnata naturalized in Africa and certain parts of the United States, while its status as naturalized or native is uncertain in other regions.

 Uses

-Millettia pinnata is well-adapted to arid zones, and has many traditional uses.
+Pongamia pinnata is well-adapted to arid zones, and has many traditional uses.
 It is often used for landscaping as a windbreak or for shade due to the large canopy and showy, fragrant flowers.
 The flowers are used by gardeners as compost for plants.
-The bark can be used to make twine or rope, and it also yields a black gum that has historically been used to treat wounds caused by poisonous fish.
+The bark may be used to make twine or rope, and it also yields a black gum that has historically been used to treat wounds caused by poisonous fish.
 The wood is said to be beautifully grained, but splits easily when sawn, thus relegating it to firewood, posts, and tool handles.
 The tree's deep taproot and drought tolerance makes this tree ideal for controlling soil erosion and binding sand dunes.
+Rumphius writes the Malaparius (from Moluccan malapari) bark can be used to neutralize eeltail catfish venom, Seram Timur and Banda peoples infuse it with garlic, massoy and clover to treat beri-beri.